julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 - ✧ Growing Tip: Needs space, moist soil, and partial shade.
 Ideal for a garden gate.

 ---
+## ✦ 10.
+Thyme (Thymus vulgaris)
+Used since antiquity to clear sorrow and fear, thyme was burned at thresholds and doorways to invite courage and joy.

+- ✧ Folklore: In medieval Europe, knights carried thyme in battle; English folk scattered it on thresholds after funerals.
+- ✧ Magical Properties: Courage, joy, purification.
+- ✧ Growing Tip: Thrives in pots near sunny entrances.
+Trim to keep it bushy and aromatic.

+---

+## ✦ 11.
+Rue (Ruta graveolens)
+Called the Herb of Grace, rue was planted by the door to repel envy, curses, and the evil eye.

+✧ Folklore: In Balkan villages, rue was woven into wedding crowns and hung above doorways for family protection.
+✧ Magical Properties: Banishing, protection, healing.
+✧ Growing Tip: Hardy but avoid touching with wet hands—can irritate skin.
+Loves sun and dry soil.

+---

+## ✦ 12.
+Hyssop (Hyssopus officinalis)
+A powerful purifier from biblical and folk traditions, hyssop was sprinkled at thresholds to drive out disease and dark spirits.

+✧ Folklore: Psalm 51 names hyssop as sacred; Appalachian healers hung it by doors during epidemics.
+✧ Magical Properties: Spiritual cleansing, healing, elevation.
+✧ Growing Tip: Grows well in full sun and pots.
+Keep near front steps for daily blessings.

+---

+## ✦ 13.
+Vervain (Verbena officinalis)
+A sacred herb of enchantment and peace, vervain was placed at doors to protect homes and honor deities.

+✧ Folklore: Druidic rites, Roman offerings, and French folk magic all treasured vervain for door and hearth blessings.
+✧ Magical Properties: Peace, protection, sacred rites.
+✧ Growing Tip: Easy to grow in containers.
+Loves sun and light watering.

+---

+## ✦ 14.
+Wormwood (Artemisia absinthium)
+Used to guard against spirits, plague, and witchcraft, wormwood was hung in bunches over doors or burned at thresholds.

+✧ Folklore: Slavic grandmothers swept thresholds with wormwood; German midwives hung it to protect newborns.
+✧ Magical Properties: Spirit banishing, psychic defense, threshold magic.
+✧ Growing Tip: Drought-tolerant and striking in pots.
+Keep away from pets.

+---

 ## ✦ Blessing the Doorway